'Non mortem timemus, sed cogitationem'.-

-I was explained by Antonio that his master Count Valdemar had many affairs of the castle to tend personally.
+I was explained by Antonio that his master Count Valdemar had manifold affairs of the castle to address personally.

-Even though I was summoned to be his new solicitor, there were issues that I was not prevalent to of the count's public or private endeavours.
+I had been summoned to be his new solicitor, but there were issues that I was not cognisant of the count's public or private endeavours.

 He had told me that I would be asked to return in a week to finalise another transaction of his plentiful properties.

-This time the property was located nearby, in the town of Pozoblanco.
+On this occasion, the property was located, in the town of Pozoblanco.
 It was a town I had passed along the way to Córdoba.

-He did not offer me much information, and I was left to wonder about the transaction.
+He did not offer me much information, and I was left to think about the transaction.